Stroke: Emotional and mental effects

 Emotional and mental dysfunctions correspond to areas in the brain that have been damaged.
 Emotional problems following stroke can be due to direct damage to emotional centers in the brain or from frustration and difficulty adapting to new limitations.
 Post-stroke emotional difficulties include anxiety, panic attacks, flat affect (failure to express emotions), mania, apathy and psychosis.
 Other difficulties may include a decreased ability to communicate emotions through facial expression, body language and voice.

 Disruption in self-identity, relationships with others, and emotional well-being can lead to social consequences after stroke due to the lack of ability to communicate.
 Many people who experience communication impairments after stroke find it more difficult to cope with the social issues rather than physical impairments.
 Broader aspects of care must address the emotional impact speech impairment has on those who experience difficulties with speech after stroke.
 Those who experience a stroke are at risk of paralysis, which could result in a self-disturbed body image, which may also lead to other social issues.

-30 to 50% of stroke survivors develop post-stroke depression, which is characterized by lethargy, irritability, sleep disturbances, lowered self-esteem and withdrawal.
+30-50% of stroke survivors develop post-stroke depression, which is characterized by lethargy, irritability, sleep disturbances, lowered self-esteem and withdrawal.
 It is most common in those with a stroke affecting the anterior parts of the brain or the basal ganglia, particularly on the left side.
 Depression can reduce motivation and worsen outcome, but can be treated with social and family support, psychotherapy and, in severe cases, antidepressants.
 Psychotherapy sessions may have a small effect on improving mood and preventing depression after stroke.
 Antidepressant medications may be useful for treating depression after stroke but are associated with central nervous system and gastrointestinal adverse events.

 Emotional lability, another consequence of stroke, causes the person to switch quickly between emotional highs and lows and to express emotions inappropriately, for instance with an excess of laughing or crying with little or no provocation.
 While these expressions of emotion usually correspond to the person's actual emotions, a more severe form of emotional lability causes the affected person to laugh and cry pathologically, without regard to context or emotion.
 Some people show the opposite of what they feel, for example crying when they are happy.
 Emotional lability occurs in about 20% of those who have had stroke.
 Those with a right hemisphere stroke are more likely to have empathy problems which can make communication harder.

 Cognitive deficits resulting from stroke include perceptual disorders, aphasia, dementia, and problems with attention and memory.
 Stroke survivors may be unaware of their own disabilities, a condition called anosognosia.
 In a condition called hemispatial neglect, the affected person is unable to attend to anything on the side of space opposite to the damaged hemisphere.
 Cognitive and psychological outcome after stroke can be affected by the age at which the stroke happened, pre-stroke baseline intellectual functioning, psychiatric history and whether there is pre-existing brain pathology.